ankraft/arduino-tools/TaskManager/README.md

 A task has the following characteristics:

 - It has exactly one *execution handler*.
 The execution handler is called periodically to execute a recurring task.
-- It may have an *initialization handler* and an *de-initialization handler* to initialize and finalize a tasks.
+- It may have an *initialization handler* and an *de-initialization handler* to initialize and finalize a task.
-- A task is called *periodically*, every a specified number of milliseconds.
+- A task is called *periodically*, after a specified number of milliseconds.
 - A task can run forever or a specified number of times.
 - A task's first execution can be delayed for some time.
 - A task may only run for a certain period.